besch/youtube-dubbing-server/IDEA.md

-user should be able to to add video to favorites. if added to favorites keep generated audio files for 30 days along with transcriptions. give me a complete schema.sql file for supabase. think about edge cases that I forget to mention.
+user should be able to to add video to favorites. if added to favorites keep generated audio files for 30 days along with transcriptions. give me a complete schema.sql file for supabase. think about edge cases that I forget to mention. now complete all tasks above till the end.